electric-eloquence/fepper/README.md

 distros ship with the
 <a href="https://www.npmjs.com/package/fp-stylus" target="_blank">fp-stylus</a>
 extension and a fully-populated `source/_styles/src/stylus` directory.
-The Stylus files are written in the terse, Python-like, indentation-based syntax.
+The Stylus files are written in the terse, YAML-like, indentation-based syntax.
 However, the more verbose, CSS-like syntax (with curly braces and semi-colons) is perfectly valid as well.